Many people ask me how to meditate. My answer is always the same, for newbies and gurus alike: Just sit. And breathe.

 The latest study by the federal government, performed by the National Center for Health Statistics, in 2011 found that one in every ten Americans age 12 and over take antidepressants.
 What’s even more astounding is the rate at which this statistic has increased.
 They also found that from 1988–1994 through 2005–2008, the rate of antidepressant use in the United States among all ages increased nearly 400%.
 Antidepressants are the most frequently used prescription drug by persons aged 18–44 years.

 Now in my forties, having never taken an antidepressant drug in my life, I’m happy to not be part of that statistic.
-I didn’t agree completely with my psychologist’s diagnosis or his treatment method.
+It’s not that I disagree with taking medication.
+Sometimes I think it’s absolutely necessary to take meds.
+Whatever you can do to help you get through it, DO IT!
+There is nothing wrong with taking meds, it just wasn’t for me personally.
+Plus, I didn’t agree completely with my psychologist’s diagnosis for me.
 While I admit it did give me a huge sense of relief to finally have a reason, a justification for my depression, something that was out of my control, something outside of me that I could put the blame on and consequently take the pressure off myself, I didn’t want to hide behind it.

 Previously, I had thought there was something wrong with ME, that somehow I was doing something wrong, a weakness in my will power or behavior perhaps that caused this depression.
 The diagnosis from a medical professional that basically said, “it’s not you, it’s your brain, you can’t help it” gave me the permission to take the blame off myself and stop beating myself up for it.
 It gave me a ledge to cling onto long enough to catch a breath, to stop spiraling downward into darkness, and see a glimpse of light, but I didn’t want that to become a crutch that I would lean on the rest of my life.
 A ledge in a spiraling tunnel of darkness, as relieving as it may be, is still in a tunnel of darkness.
 I didn’t want to be in that tunnel for the rest of my life no matter how comfortable that ledge was.